joebuschmann/SProxy/README.md

     // Install into global.
     installSProxy(this);

-    assert.ok(customContext.createProxy, "The method createProxy() should be available from the global object.");
+    assert.ok(createProxy, "The method createProxy() should be available from the global object.");
 ```

 Quick Start